bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 * makes it easier for consumers.
 They can rely on a univeral nil
 * valueto end processing.

-When I first heard the idea of a channel of channels, my initial response was a bit incredulous.
-I thought going meta with channels would only be of value as mental exercise.
-It turns out channels of channels have a very practical use.

 To be clear in my last couple of posts I have been using channels as message queues.
 For example if we evaluate
 <code>(draw-event-capture "body")</code> it will produce a single
 channel of messages.
-The stream of messages from the channel never terminates and the messages look like this:
+The stream of messages from the channel never terminates and the message stream looks like this:

 {% highlight clojure %}